Dwayne Ijames: Laredo Lobos

-In 2007, Ijames signed with the Laredo Lobos, an AF2 or Arena Football 2 expansion team in Laredo, Texas.
+In 2007, Ijames signed with the Laredo Lobos, an af2 expansion team in Laredo, Texas.
 While playing with the Lobos, Dwayne played in 11 games and was the team leader in tackles and interceptions.
 Ijames finished with 55 tackles 6 interceptions 1 forced fumble 1 fumble recovery and 11 pass break-ups.

 Corpus Christi Sharks

 In 2008, Ijames signed with the Corpus Christi Sharks in Corpus Christi, Texas.
 Ijames played in 15 games and was the team leader in interceptions.
-Ijmaes finished with 65 tackles 1 tackle for loss 1 forced fumble 2 fumble recoveries 12 pass break-ups and 7 interception, 1 for a touchdown.
+Ijames finished with 65 tackles 1 tackle for loss 1 forced fumble 2 fumble recoveries 12 pass break-ups and 7 interception, 1 for a touchdown.